-- Engage and support vasectomy "champions" among religious, political and community leaders, health providers, health and agricultural extension workers and satisfied vasectomy clients. - Disseminate accurate information about vasectomy; particularly in regard to method safety and its effect on virility and physical strength. - Explore the motivation and decision-making process of existing, but limited group of men who received a vasectomy to shape future vasectomy messages.
+- Engage and support vasectomy "champions" among religious, political, and community leaders, health providers, community health workers and satisfied vasectomy clients. - Disseminate accurate information about vasectomy; particularly in regard to method safety and its effect on virility and physical strength. - Explore the motivation and decision-making process of existing groups of men who received a vasectomy to shape future vasectomy messages.